michalvankodev/michalvankodev-site/_posts/blog/2020-03-23-custom-redox-keyboard-assembly.md

 ### 4. Solder TRRS sockets

-They will provide a way for connecting two sides toghether so you would only use one USB connection with computer.
+They will provide a way for connecting two sides together so you would only use one USB connection with computer.

 Also if you decide to install RGB backlights the coordinating signal is going to be wired through the socket pin as well.